903 RESNET Oversight of Quality Assurance Process

 903.1.1.2 RESNET shall review Rating Quality Assurance Providers’ applications to become accredited RESNET Rating Quality Assurance Providers and respond within 10 business days.

-903.1.2 Annual REVIEW OF Rating Quality Assurance Provider Report Submission And Enhanced Quality Assurance REVIEWS Monitoring Of QA Providers
+903.1.2 Ongoing Review of Rating Quality Assurance Provider QA Activities and Enhanced Quality Assurance REVIEWS Monitoring of QA Providers

-903.1.2.2.1 In addition, RESNET shall select a minimum of 25% of accredited QA Providers on an annual basis and conduct a more detailed review of their Quality Assurance process.
+903.1.2.2.1 RESNET shall select a minimum of 25% of accredited QA Providers on an annual basis and conduct a more detailed review of their Quality Assurance process.

 903.1.2.2.2 This QA review may be enhanced monitoring of QA Provider files and quality assurance process done remotely, an on-site field review, or any combination of these.